verde-id/verde-idp-example/README.txt

 npm start

 To run multiple IDP
-Change IDP_ADDR and SERVER_PORT to be different for each idp and run above command
+Change IDP_ADDR and SERVER_PORT to be different for each idp and run the above commands.